Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 Acts and Epistles

 Brief introduction to principles of New Testament interpretation; a study of Acts, the Pauline Epistles, Hebrews, and the General Epistles.
 Research paper may be required.
-Spring
+May be taught with specific emphasis on a particular book or theme.
+Fall, Spring

 Studies in Daniel and Revelation